xraypy/xraylarch/doc/xafs/diffkk.rst

 may be useful for many x-ray scattering and imaging experiments near resonances.
-The primary application is for the interpretation of fixed-q absorption experiments, such diffraction anomalous fine-structure (DAFS) or reflectively-EXAFS (a.k.a. reflexafs).
+The primary application is for the interpretation of fixed-q absorption experiments, such diffraction anomalous fine-structure (DAFS) or reflectively-EXAFS (sometimes known as ReflEXAFS).

 This performs the same algorithm as the venerable DIFFKK program described in :cite:ts:`diffkk`.
-This uses the MacLaurin series algorithm to compute the differential (i.e. difference between the data and the tabulated :math:`f''(E)`).
+This uses the MacLaurin series algorithm to compute the differential (i.e. difference between the data and the tabulated :math:`f''(E)`) Kramers-Kronig transform.
 This algorithm is described in :cite:ts:`Ohta:88`.
-This implementation casts the MacLaurin series algorithm in vectorized form, so it is quite a bit faster that the earlier implementation or the implementation in `CARD`_.
+This implementation casts the MacLaurin series algorithm in vectorized form using numpy, so it is quite a bit faster that the earlier Fortran implementation or the scalar python implementation used in `CARD`_.

 The input :math:`\mu(E)` data are first matched to the tabulated :math:`f''(E)` using the MBACK algorithm of :cite:ts:`Weng` with an